Song

 How much did Stairway to Heaven make in total?

-Stairway to Heaven does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Stairway to Heaven does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Stairway to Heaven make per stream?